 There used to be a lever telling you whether your bid is weak or strong (or just so).
 These days, you will simply see a statement saying if your flight is Weak or Strong, marked in green or red writing below your bid.
 This is great for indicating your chances of getting upgraded, especially on busy flights.

-Every time I have been upgraded (after bidding up to 10 times and counting), my bid has been accepted with the lowest amount possible.
-I’ve found that SAS Business Class isn’t always full, and naturally, the airlines want to make more money when they can.
+For the first few years, every time I got upgraded (after bidding up to 10 times and counting), my bid has been accepted with the lowest amount possible.
+I found that SAS Business Class isn’t always full, and naturally, the airlines want to make more money when they can.

 The result is that the airline makes a little more money on making you pay extra for seats that were already empty, and you get an up-levelled experience for a lot less!